Welcome to our warm, bright, state-of-the-art library: The Book Hive!

-Did you know that parents and students can participate in Family Library Reading Time every Tuesday during Family Engagement?, and you can visit the Book Hive and turn in and check out books at your convenience.
+Did you know that parents and students can participate in Family Library Reading Time every Tuesday during Family Engagement?
 Families are encouraged to stop by the Book Hive any time from 2:40-3:20 pm.
 Ms. Nelson and library helpers will help students find and check out books, the computers are available for research and educational games, and students can spend time doing homework in the library, too.

 If students are not able to take part in Family Library Reading Time, they can fill out a library permission slip and ask their teachers if they can visit the library during first period, Monday through Friday.
 Provided Ms. Nelson is not covering another class, she will help students find and check out a book.